Before I Was Famous: Why Your Music Should Be Free

 3. Let’s Do Some Math

 Let’s say you’re a starving artist.
 Well I hate to break it to you, but we’re all hungry.
-I’m a graduate student, working a full time job, and trying to make some sort of ground in the music business.
+I recently finished grad school, I'm working a full time job, and trying to make some sort of ground in the music business.
 I understand what it means to want a bite.
 But when you’re selling your music for something like $1.00, you are not going to see any real benefit.
 Even if you sell 500 copies of your song, you’re still basically making less than minimum wage.
 Wouldn’t it make more sense to make a small investment, like a free download, so that somebody comes to your show to spend money on a T-Shirt or vinyl instead?

 Sharing is Caring: Think you know somebody that could benefit from these tips?
 Feel free to share or tweet it.
 Comments and feedback always appreciated @p_corsi